foliagecp/sdk/README.md

 ```

 ### 5. Test samples and customization
-Learn more about existing test samples and their customization to understand the principles of the developing with the Foliage.
-Here is the list of test samples provided with the SDK:
+To gain a better understanding of the principles of development with Foliage, explore the existing test samples and learn how to customize them.
+Below is a list of test samples provided with the SDK:
 - [Basic](./docs/tests/basic.md)

 For no-code/low-code statefun logic definition the following plugins are available: